jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (2) Subject to this section, a copy of a record, or of an entry in a record, that would be admissible in evidence under subsection (1), or a copy of any such copy, is admissible as evidence of the record or entry and of the transactions, dealings, matters, and amounts disclosed in that record or entry, whether or not notice to produce the record or entry or copy has been given.
 (3) The circumstances of the making of a record, entry, or copy that would be admissible in evidence under subsection (1) or subsection (2) does not affect its admissibility; but, in estimating the weight, if any, to be attached to it, regard is to be had to all the circumstances from which an inference can reasonably be drawn as to its accuracy or otherwise, and in particular to the question whether or not it was made contemporaneously with the occurrence or existence of the facts stated in it or within a reasonable time thereafter, and to the question of whether or not the maker had an incentive to conceal or misrepresent facts.
 (4) Where the original of a record is in the custody or control of the record holder, a copy of the record or of an entry in the record shall be admissible in evidence under this section, if it is first proved—
-  (a) that the record is in the custody or control of the record holder; which proof may be given, either orally or by affidavit, by the record holder or by any of the record holder's officers or employees or by such other person as the Court thinks fit; and
+  (a) that the record is in the custody or control of the record holder; which proof may be given, either orally or by affidavit, by the record holder or by any of the record holder's officers or employees or by such other person as the court thinks fit; and
   (b) that the copy has been examined with the original record or entry, as the case may be, and is a correct copy; which proof shall be given, either orally or by affidavit, by some person who has examined the copy with the original record.
 (5) Where the original of a record is not in the custody or control of the record holder, but a copy (whether a counterpart, a carbon copy, or other copy) purporting to be a copy of the original record and appearing to have been made in the regular course of business is in the custody or control of the record holder, that purported copy or a copy of it or of any entry in it shall be admissible in evidence under this section, if it is first proved—
-  (a) that the original of the record is not in the custody or control of the record holder, and that the purported copy of the original record is in the custody or control of the record holder and in the belief of the witness or deponent, as the case may be, would have been made in the regular course of business at or about the same time as the original record would have been made; which proof may be given, either orally or by affidavit, by the record holder or by any of the record holder's officers or employees or by such other person as the Court thinks fit; and
+  (a) that the original of the record is not in the custody or control of the record holder, and that the purported copy of the original record is in the custody or control of the record holder and in the belief of the witness or deponent, as the case may be, would have been made in the regular course of business at or about the same time as the original record would have been made; which proof may be given, either orally or by affidavit, by the record holder or by any of the record holder's officers or employees or by such other person as the court thinks fit; and
   (b) that, in the case of a copy of the purported copy of the original record or a copy of an entry in that purported copy, the copy has been examined with the purported copy or the entry in it, as the case may be, and is a correct copy; which proof shall be given, either orally or by affidavit, by some person who has examined the copy with the purported copy.
 (6) An affidavit for the purposes of this section may be sworn before a person authorised to take affidavits.
 (7) The death of a person by whom an affidavit has been made for the purposes of this section shall not affect the admissibility of the affidavit.
-(8) Where an affidavit sworn for the purposes of this section is filed in a Court, the Court may, of its own motion or on the application of the defendant in the proceedings, order that the deponent attend for cross-examination before the Court at the hearing; and, unless the deponent attends accordingly, the deponent's affidavit is not to be admissible in evidence under this section except where the Court in any special case otherwise orders.
+(8) Where an affidavit sworn for the purposes of this section is filed in a court, the court may, of its own motion or on the application of the defendant in the proceedings, order that the deponent attend for cross-examination before the court at the hearing; and, unless the deponent attends accordingly, the deponent's affidavit is not to be admissible in evidence under this section except where the court in any special case otherwise orders.
-(9) Where, in any specified proceedings, a record or copy of a record or entry in a record or in a copy of any record that is admissible in evidence under this section is tendered in evidence, the Court may require the production by a person of a record or copy of a record in the person's possession or under the person's control that the Court considers is or may be relevant.
+(9) Where, in any specified proceedings, a record or copy of a record or entry in a record or in a copy of any record that is admissible in evidence under this section is tendered in evidence, the court may require the production by a person of a record or copy of a record in the person's possession or under the person's control that the court considers is or may be relevant.
 (10) In any specified proceedings, the following provisions of this subsection shall apply for the purposes of section 5 of the Evidence Amendment Act 1952 (which relates to proof of photographic copies of documents), namely:
   (a) every record holder is to be deemed to be an authorised person, whether or not the record holder is already an authorised person as defined in section 3 of that Act:
   (b) every record to which this section relates, and every copy purporting to be a copy of an original record that would have been admissible in evidence in accordance with subsection (5) if it were available for that purpose and proof had been given as provided in that subsection or, where applicable, in subsection (8), shall be deemed to be a document to which section 5 of the Evidence Amendment Act 1952 applies.
 (11) Where, in any specified proceedings, the Commissioner intends to tender in evidence under this section a record or copy of a record or entry in a record or in a copy of a record, the Commissioner shall give to the other party or parties, as the case may be, notice of that intention not less than 7 days before the hearing, specifying the record or copy or entry intended to be tendered in evidence.
-(12) Where a notice is given by the Commissioner under subsection (11), the other party or parties, as the case may be, may at any time before the hearing apply to the Court for an order that a record or copy or entry specified in the notice is not to be admitted in evidence upon the ground that it is or is likely to be false or fraudulent or that for any other reason it is inexpedient in the interests of justice that the record or copy or entry should be admitted, and if the Court is satisfied as to the grounds of the application it shall order accordingly.
+(12) Where a notice is given by the Commissioner under subsection (11), the other party or parties, as the case may be, may at any time before the hearing apply to the court for an order that a record or copy or entry specified in the notice is not to be admitted in evidence upon the ground that it is or is likely to be false or fraudulent or that for any other reason it is inexpedient in the interests of justice that the record or copy or entry should be admitted, and if the court is satisfied as to the grounds of the application it shall order accordingly.
 (13) Subsections (9) and (10), and also subsection (8) where an affidavit has been filed, shall, with the necessary modifications, apply with respect to the hearing of an application under subsection (12) as if it were the hearing of the information for the offence and as if the record or copy or entry had been tendered in evidence.
 (14) Nothing in this section affects the provisions of section 5 of the Banking Act 1982, and that section shall apply to all specified proceedings.
-(15) For the purposes of this section, where it appears to the Court that a record or a copy of a record is part of the records kept or held in relation to a business, the court may infer that the record or copy and entries in the record or copy were made in the regular course of business by a person in carrying on that business.
+(15) For the purposes of this section, where it appears to the court that a record or a copy of a record is part of the records kept or held in relation to a business, the court may infer that the record or copy and entries in the record or copy were made in the regular course of business by a person in carrying on that business.
 (16) This section applies with respect to the following:
   (a) all records and copies of records to which this section relates, whether the records or copies came into existence before or after the date of the passing of this Act:
   (b) all proceedings for offences against any of the Inland Revenue Acts, or any former Inland Revenue Act which continues to apply by virtue of a provision of an Inland Revenue Act, and all proceedings in the course of which the Commissioner has the burden of proving any such offence commenced whether before or after the date of the passing of this Act (such proceedings collectively referred to in this section as specified proceedings):